Welcome to GionFestival.org

 New to GionFestival.org?

-Once more we recommend you start with the top menu for a festival overview.
+We recommend you start with top menu at the head of each webpage for an overview of the Gion Festival overview.
 Additionally, the 34 eye-catching yamaboko floats each have their own webpage.
-You can see those via the links in the sidebar at right.
+You can see those via the links in the sidebar at upper right.
 Or check out the webpages on the Gion Festival floats‘ two parts, Saki Matsuri (July 10-17) and Ato Matsuri (July 18-24).
 Enjoy!